whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

       Eventually if they stick around the illusion resets, if the players are still there they can see the entrance to the dragons lair behind the illusion.
 There the dragon is actually sleeping, and is much more willing to talk.
     </p>
     <p>
       Sulac is unwilling to help against the necromancers or to directly confront the orcs.
 He will reward the party with one random magic item from his horde.
-Sulac is willing to attack the orcs supply caravans for the party, potentially delaying the orc army.
+Sulac is willing to attack the orcs supply caravans for the party.
     </p>
   </div>
   <div id="chapter2guildofheroes">